 - Located in a Community DG Opportunity Zone – Identified by utilities, presented through an interactive mapping platform and comprising at least 40 percent of a utility’s service territory; or

 - Low-income participation – Membership includes at least 20 percent low-income customers, defined as a customer participating in a state or utility low-income discount program

-In Phase 2 (beginning May 1, 2016), the entire utility service territory is open to shared renewables projects.
+Unfortunately, Phase 1 did not result in any projects.
+In Phase 2 (beginning May 1, 2016), the entire utility service territory was opened to shared renewables projects.
 This long-term program design is being informed through a Low-Income Customer Collaborative process with NYSERDA and low-income community organizers, utilities, and other interested stakeholders.
 This collaborative was tasked with creating mechanisms for removing obstacles to participation and devising demonstration projects for maximum low-income participation.
-On August 15, 2016, Department of Public Service Staff issued a Report on the Collaborative Regarding Community Distributed Generation for Low-Income Residential Customers.
+On August 15, 2016, Department of Public Service Staff issued a report on the Collaborative Regarding Community Distributed Generation for Low-Income Residential Customers.

 Ways to improve New York’s Community DG program and ensure low-income participation are currently being explored through a number of different Reforming the Energy Vision (REV) proceedings and public stakeholder processes.
 Some of the identified solutions include waiving the 10-member minimum requirement for projects located on properties with multiple units and increasing incentive levels and/or creating new incentives to support low-income access to solar.